jdslabs/service-site/service-portal/docs/element-iii-mk2/board-swap.md

     </div>
     <ul>
       <li>Use a blade or similar sharp tool to gently pry the rubber feet from the device</li>
-      <li>Remove the screws securing the top panel of the Element IV enclosure</li>
+      <li>Remove the screws securing the top panel of the Element III Mk2 enclosure</li>
       <li>Set the screws aside in a safe place to avoid losing them</li>
     </ul>
   </div>